dknoma/Calytrix/README.md

   - `Hazards`: Tiles that are player hazards.
   - `Special`: Not implemented yet, but will be used in conjunction with another custom property to see what the special interactions should be.

+### Order in Layer
+- `order_in_layer`
+  - allows Unity to determine the order of each tilemap in the layer.
+This is so the tilemaps are rendered in the correct order (in front of the player, behind the player, behind another layer, etc)

 # Wwise
 ### Importing audio
 - Project -> Import Audio